 - To make you feel calm or relaxed

-Despite the fact that there is more information and evidence about the ills of smoking, people, especially the young, continue to smoke or take up the habit.
-Governments world wide appear at one level to be anti smoking, yet they make millions in taxes.
+Despite the fact that there are more information and evidence about the ills of smoking, people, especially the young, continue to smoke or take up the habit.
+Governments worldwide appear at one level to be anti-smoking, yet they make millions in taxes.
 Although they may pay some of that back in healthcare costs, in many countries health care is paid for by some form of insurance; and smokers pay higher premiums!

 Tobacco manufacturers have boosted the nicotine content in tobacco products and created devious ways to increase the number of draws on each cigarette.
-Researchers have found the amount of nicotine consumed, per cigarette, rose by aapprox of 1.6 percent per year between 1998 and 2005 across most cigarette market categories (mentholated, non-mentholated, full-strength, light, ultra-light, etc.).
+Researchers have found the amount of nicotine consumed, per cigarette, rose by approx of 1.6 per cent per year between 1998 and 2005 across most cigarette market categories (mentholated, non-mentholated, full-strength, light, ultra-light, etc.).
 This represents an increase of approx..
-11 percent of nicotine content per cigarette over a seven-year period.
-These higher levels of nicotine make it a little harder for you to quit, but it si still doable!
+11 per cent of nicotine content per cigarette over a seven-year period.
+These higher levels of nicotine make it a little harder for you to quit, but it is still doable!

 Classical conditioning creates links between behaviour and external triggers.
-E.g. the first thing you do in the moring is to light up, the process of awakening stimulates the conditioned response of smoking.
+E.g. the first thing you do in the morning is to light up, the process of awakening stimulates the conditioned response of smoking.
 After or during a cup of coffee, you have a cigarette.
-The coffee creates the desire or need to smoke; the same goes for beer or wine etc. Dr. Pavlov was able to make dogs salivate just ringing a bell that had been associated with the dog's feeding time.
+The coffee creates the desire or needs to smoke; the same goes for a beer or wine etc. Dr Pavlov was able to make dogs salivate just ringing a bell that had been associated with the dog's feeding time.
 Seeing friends smoking cigarettes, watching movies where the actors smoke, or the smell of cigarette smoke may trigger the psychological desire to smoke.

 Some reasons people smoke are: